jernelv/SpecAnalysis/README.md

 4. Baseline correction
 5. Scaling

 Some methods are mutually exclusive due to their similarities, e.g. only one type of baseline correction can be performed during one run.
 One the other hand, the program allows you to perform pre-processing methods simultaneously which may worsen the prediction.
-For example, performing both scatter correction and differentiation will probably not improve the data prediction as compared to only scatter correction or differentiation.
+For example, performing both scatter correction and differentiation will often not improve the data prediction as compared to only scatter correction or differentiation.
 The use of the various methods is up to your discretion.

 ### Data Binning
 Data binning is a method that reduces the number of data points in the spectra by finding the average of adjacent data points.
 With a bin factor of 4, every 4 data points are averaged and substituted by their mean absorbance intensity.
 The default binning factor in the program is set to "1", which means that no binning is performed.